OHNLP/AgingNLP/delirium/README.md

 Java 1.8

 #### NLP framework MedTaggerIE
 MedTagger contains a suite of programs that the Mayo Clinic NLP program has developed in 2013.
 It includes three major components: MedTagger for indexing based on dictionaries, MedTaggerIE for information extraction based on patterns, and MedTaggerML for machine learning-based named entity recognition.

-Download MedTaggerIE:
+### Download
 #### Original release: https://github.com/OHNLP/MedTagger/releases
 #### Source code:https://github.com/OHNLP/MedTagger

-### Installing
+### Install
 A step by step installation instructions can be accessed through: https://vimeo.com/392331446